-Many of today’s efficiency measurements go back to the early days of Call Centres when the role of the centre was simply to answer telephone calls.
-Call centres were viewed and operated as a cost centre and the operating philosophy was to maximize the efficiency (no mention of effectiveness), thus reducing the operating costs.
-As a result, efficiency measurements such as AHT, Service Level, Occupancy Rate, ASA (Average Speed of Answer) and Calls per hour became the necessary indicators to operate any given call centre.
-AHT became the main indicator when managers realized its impact on Service Level, staff requirements and the operating budget.
+Many of today’s efficiency measurements go back to the early days of Call Centers when the role of the Center was simply to answer telephone calls.
+Call Centers were viewed and operated as Cost Centers and the operating philosophy was to maximize efficiency, with no mention of effectiveness, thus reducing the operating costs.
+As a result, efficiency measurements such as AHT, Service Level, Occupancy Rate, Average Speed of Answer (ASA) and Calls per hour became the necessary indicators to operate any given Call Center.
+AHT became the main indicator when managers realized its impact on Service Level, staff requirements, and the operating budget.
 The Lower the AHT, the lower required staff and therefore the lower operating expenses!

 Improving AHT – Process

 So, how do we lower the AHT?
-This is the amount of time that an agent spends on a file (talking to the customers and doing the necessary after-work), so improving the agent’s performance seems to be the most reasonable route.
-In fact we have seen contact centres managers who set a new AHT target based on their budget and then asked their agents to reach the new target.
+This is the amount of time that an agent spends on a file – talking to customers and doing the necessary after-call work (the AHT measurement for chat is slightly different as agents typically are engaged in multiple chat session.
+Improving the agents’ performance seems to be the most reasonable route.
+In fact, we have seen Contact Center managers who set a new AHT target based on budget and then ask their agents to reach the new target.
 “Let’s motivate our agents and reward them to go through the calls faster!
 That should do it”.
-Unfortunately that will not work (not really).
-Agents will reduce the AHT in many ways (sometimes via truly undesirable behavior) to reach those targets and associated rewards, as they were asked.
-The overall results, however also include, lower quality calls, reduced sales and/or increased call volume.
+Unfortunately, that will not work.
+Not really.
+Agents will reduce the AHT in many ways, often via truly undesirable behavior, to reach those targets and associated rewards.
+While AHT is reduced, the overall results also include lower quality calls, reduced sales and/or increased call volume.

 Improving AHT – Agent Performance

-Optimizing the Contact Handling process by streamlining it and using the appropriate technology can go very far in improving the operational results.
-However, like every other process in the contact centre environment, Contact Handling is performed by the agents and here is where the agent’s Training and Coaching as well as the centre’s Rewards and Recognition program can lead the agents to reach the potential for the optimized AHT.
-Keep in mind that AHT for the centre is not a target but rather a mathematical outcome (sum of all agents).
+Optimizing the contact handling process by streamlining it and using the appropriate technology can go very far in improving the operational results.
+That said, like every other process in the Contact Center environment, contact handling is performed by the agents.
+Agent Training and Coaching as well as Reward and Recognition programs can lead the agents to reach the potential for the optimized AHT.
+Keep in mind that AHT for the Center is not a target but rather a mathematical outcome summing all agents.
 In order for each individual agent to reach their potential best performance, it is necessary for the management to be able to measure not only the individual AHT but also the breakdown between talk time, hold time and after call work time (ACW).

-Assuming that the centre’s ACD (Automatic Call Distributor) is programmed properly and agents are familiar with and employing properly the use of “Make Busy” and/or “Not Ready” stages, the above numerical data for each agent can be easily calculated.
-Such data can point to the areas for improvement for each individual agent (no two agents are alike) to work with their coaches and to enhance their performance which will lead to the overall improvement of the results for the entire team and the centre.
+Assuming that the Center’s Automatic Call Distributor (ACD) is programmed properly and agents are familiar with and employing proper use of “make busy” and/or “not ready” stages, the above numerical data for each agent can be easily calculated.
+Such data can point to the areas for improvement for each individual agent to work with their coaches and enhance their performance which will result in overall improvement for the entire team and Center.

-AHT is one of the most important operational indicators for any contact centre.
+AHT is one of the most important operational indicators for any Contact Center.
 It is a key input in scheduling and calculating the required staffing.
-In a contact centre with large volume of calls a small reduction in AHT can result in a significant reduction in operating costs.
-As mentioned AHT is the outcome of the Contact Handling process and as such any attempt to reduce the AHT must start at optimizing the process.
-Such enhancement must be considered as part of the overall contact centre performance to ensure that the quality of customer service is not diminished or better yet it has improved.
+In a Contact Center with a high call volume, a small reduction in AHT can result in a significant reduction in operating costs.
+As mentioned, AHT is the outcome of the contact handling process and as such, any attempt to reduce the AHT must start at optimizing the process.
+Such enhancement must be considered as part of the overall Contact Center performance to ensure that the quality of customer service is not diminished or better yet, has improved.